Your Psychologist

 Tannah Elise Chase, M.A., Ph.D.

-Provide the highest quality of psychological care possible
+• Provide the highest quality psychological care possible.

 Professional Memberships: